Code of Conduct

 Residence Hall Fine: A Conduct Officer will determine amounts.
 No Residence Hall student will be allowed to make fine payments from their security/damage deposit, without approval.

 Disciplinary Suspension: Removal from the College for a specific period of time.
 Grades will be recorded as an Administrative Withdrawal.
-The student will not be allowed on College property or be eligible to participate in College-sponsored events.
+The student will not be allowed on College property or be eligible to attend or participate in College-sponsored events.
 All access to the College, including email and student identification will be rescinded.

 Disciplinary Expulsion: Permanent removal from the College, Grades will be recorded as an Administrative Withdrawal.
-The student will not be allowed on College property or be eligible to participate in College-sponsored events.
+The student will not be allowed on College property or be eligible to attend or participate in College-sponsored events.
 All access to the College, including email and student identification, will be rescinded.

-Termination of Employment: Removal from any employment within the College (paid or volunteer) for a specific period of time.
+Termination of Employment: Removal from any student employment within the College (paid or volunteer) for a specific period of time.

 Crime Statistics Availability Statement (Clery Report)